 Mothers can also have a slight advantage over fathers if the couple is unmarried at the time of the birth of the child.
 That is because there is no legal determination of paternity of the child unless the father signs an acknowledgment of paternity.
 Unmarried fathers have no parental rights to a child unless and until their paternity has been established.
 This is easily done if the parties agree; however, If there is any question at all as to paternity, then DNA testing may be required.
 The father might have to file a lawsuit in family court to determine his paternity and subsequent right to see his child.
 Therefore, fathers must take more steps than the mother in order to gain rights to the child.

 If you have questions about mother’s rights and custody determinations in NJ, reach out to the Law Offices of Peter Van Aulen.
 With over 20 years' experience as a family law practitioner, he and his team stand ready to help you with any case.
-Call 201-845-7400 for a free, in office consultation today.
+Call 201-845-7400 for a consultation today.